gkapfham/python-talk-abstracts/pyohio_2019_text_editors.md

 ## Full Description

 This presentation will explore the different features of text editors for Python programming.
 By comparing the capabilities of VS Code and Vim, audiences of all skill levels will receive the necessary information to make an informed decision about which text editor fits their programming preferences.
-Using the illustrative example of a Python programmer who is implementing a Pytest plugin, the talk will introduce and compare features including fuzzy file finding and code navigation, auto-completion, source code highlighting, linting, testing, virtual environments, and snippets.
+Using the illustrative example of a Python programmer who is implementing a Python program, the talk will introduce and compare features including fuzzy file finding and code navigation, auto-completion, source code highlighting, linting, testing, virtual environments, and snippets.
 For VS Code and Vim, these selected features showcase what is often important to a Python programmer, highlighting the trade-offs and benefits of both text editors.
 Here are some topics that we will cover in this presentation:

 - **Fuzzy File Finding**: Rapidly search for files in your project with names that match a pattern.